 and I'll miss his friendship even more.

 Head, Combat Environment Software Branch

 China Lake, CA 93555

-My story is an example of Travis’
+My story is an example of Travis’ enthusiasm about technology.

 I am an Amateur Radio operator

 and Travis worked with me at NASA Dryden.
 As I got to know Travis

 I found out that anything technology related interested him and I also